IHE/ITI.Scheduling/input/pagecontent/volume-1.md

 Actors are expected to follow the recommendations and requirements found in [Appendix Z.8 “Mobile Security Considerations”](https://profiles.ihe.net/ITI/TF/Volume2/ch-Z.html#z.8-mobile-security-considerations).

 The resources exchanged in this profile could contain information which pose a privacy risk, or in some cases, a safety risk, to providers and other personnel, as well as patients.
 For example, practitioner or patient phone numbers and home addresses could be conveyed.
 Implementers need to determine what data will be exposed by the system and what level of public access there will be if any.
+Therefore the [Audit Trails and Node Authentication (ATNA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) Profile is required.
+This mandates Access Controls, Secure Communications, and an Audit Trail capability.
+The use of [Basic Audit Log Patterns](https://profiles.ihe.net/ITI/BALP/index.html) is foundational to the AuditEvent profiles defined in this Implementation Guide.

-Implementers need to consider this when determining the access policies for these Resources.
+Implementers need to consider Privacy and Security when determining the access policies for these Resources.
 System administrators for the underlying host systems must follow industry best practices for authentication, authorization, auditing, timely application of software patches, etc.

 There are many reasonable methods of security for interoperability transactions which can be implemented without modifying the characteristics of the transactions in the Scheduling Profile.
 The use of TLS is encouraged, specifically the use of the ATNA Profile (see [ITI TF-1: 9](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html)).

 User authentication on mobile devices and browsers is typically handled by more lightweight authentication schemes such as HTTP Authentication, OAuth 2.0, or OpenID Connect.
-IHE has a set of profiles for user authentication including Internet User Authentication (IUA) for REST-based authentication.
+IHE has a set of profiles for user authentication including [Internet User Authentication (IUA)](https://profiles.ihe.net/ITI/TF/Volume1/ch-34.html) for REST-based authentication with [ATNA](https://profiles.ihe.net/ITI/TF/Volume1/ch-9.html) "STX: HTTPS IUA Option" that uses OAuth for client authentication while using TLS server authentication.
 Implementers SHOULD implement the [SMART on FHIR IG](http://hl7.org/fhir/smart-app-launch/) for the corresponding use cases (patient-facing or provider-facing).
 The network communication security and user authentication are layered in the HTTP transport layer.

 <a name="other-grouping"> </a>

 ## 1:55.6 Scheduling Cross-Profile Considerations

 The Scheduling Profile is intended to be used in varied settings and to satisfy multiple use cases.
 Some of these uses will benefit from using the Scheduling Profile together with other IHE profiles.
 The following cross-profile descriptions are not exclusive or exhaustive, and the list can be updated in the future.

 ### 1:55.6.1 mCSD - Mobile Care Services Discovery

 When a patient needs to schedule an appointment outside their usual care providing environment, they could need to initially find the endpoint of the healthcare or service provider where an appointment can be requested.
 The [ITI-90 Find Matching Care Services](https://profiles.ihe.net/ITI/mCSD/ITI-90.html) transaction from the mCSD profile can be used for endpoint discovery prior to the use of the Find Appointments transaction.

 ### 1:55.6.2 360X - 360 Exchange Closed Loop Referral

 The [360X Profile](https://www.ihe.net/uploadedFiles/Documents/PCC/IHE_PCC_Suppl_360X.pdf) describes cross-organizations referral workflows, and it has a scheduling option, which is not required.
 The ITI Scheduling Profile can be used instead of the 360X Scheduling Option when there are appropriate business agreements that allow cross-organizational scheduling.
 The referral and patient identifiers used in the 360X transactions must be used in the corresponding parameters of the Find Appointments transaction in order to provide the necessary link between the appointment and the referral.